-- \ Planning opportunity: Consider using a "zeroed-out GRAT" structured so that the value of the gift transferred to the beneficiary is zero. - \ Caution: Although no changes to the GRAT rules have yet been made, various proposals have been set forth over the years that, if enacted, would make GRATs less beneficial.
+Planning opportunity: Consider using a "zeroed-out GRAT" - structured so that the value of the gift transferred to the beneficiary is de minimus, resulting in near zero gift tax.

+Caution: Although no changes to the GRAT rules have yet been made, various proposals have been set forth over the years that, if enacted, would make GRATs less beneficial.
 Among other things, some of the proposals would have required a 10-year minimum term for GRATs and a remainder interest greater than zero, effectively eliminating the ability to create a "zeroed-out" GRAT.
-For this reason, and because interest rates are currently at low levels, it may be wise to consider establishing a GRAT sooner rather than later. - \ Planning opportunity: Instead of setting up one GRAT containing all transferred assets, why not set up multiple GRATs for different assets types some conservatively invested and others with more risk?
-The winners, or appreciated GRATs, do their job of transferring wealth to the next generation; the losers collapse, as if the GRAT for these assets never took place. - → Build Back Better Act (BBBA) Key Provisions: At the time of this writing, much is in flux regarding potential changes.
-A summary of one proposed change that is currently being considered under the BBBA agenda merits discussion: - Income Surcharge Tax: Currently provides for an income surcharge tax of 5% for individual taxpayers with a modified adjusted gross income exceeding \$10 million, plus an additional 3% surcharge tax for individual taxpayers with a modified adjusted gross income exceeding \$25 million.
-Modified adjusted gross income is defined as adjusted gross income less investment interest expense.
-Note that there is no adjustment to modified adjusted gross income for charitable contributions made by individuals.
-However, when applied to estates and trusts, the threshold amounts are much lower.
-The 5% surcharge tax would apply to estates and trusts with over \$200,000 modified adjusted gross income and the additional 3% surcharge tax would apply to estates and trusts with over \$500,000 modified adjusted gross income.
-This appears to be an attempt by Congress to incentivize distributing trust income.
+For this reason, it may be wise to consider establishing a GRAT sooner rather than later.

+Planning opportunity: Instead of setting up one GRAT containing all transferred assets, why not set up multiple GRATs for different asset types - some conservatively invested and others with more risk?
+The winners, or appreciated GRATs, do their job of transferring wealth to the next generation; the losers collapse, as if the GRAT for these assets never took place.

+- Charitable Lead Trust (CLT): CLTs are a powerful planning tool that can prove to be a tax-efficient way for a taxpayer to fulfill goals of both charitable giving and family wealth transfer.
+A CLT is a charitable split-interest trust that can be created during life or at death, under a revocable trust or will.
+The lead income interest is paid to the charitable organization, and the remainder interest is transferred to a noncharitable beneficiary such as the donor or donor's family.
+The income interest can be in the form of a "guaranteed annuity" interest (a charitable lead annuity trust (CLAT), more on this in the Charitable Contribution section below) or it is a "unitrust interest" (a charitable lead unitrust (CLUT)). - Charitable Remainder Trust (CRT): In a period of rising interest rates and record inflation, there are a couple of wealth transfer tax strategies that are more powerful and useful than others.
+One such strategy is the CRT.
+A taxpayer with an asset that has a large unrealized gain can effectively contribute that asset to this type of trust.
+The trust is tax-exempt (state tax laws may differ) and can effectively sell that asset on a tax-deferred basis.
+The taxpayer will also get a charitable income tax deduction on their personal tax return in the year of funding.